Georges999/StockTradingBot/README.md

 2. Install the required dependencies:
 ```
 pip install -r requirements.txt
+NOTE: Might also need to install seaborn use : pip install seaborn
 ```

 3. Set up your environment variables in a `.env` file: